bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 ### Validating authentication

 GitHub doesn't offer users a screen to confirm authentication.
-There are 3 alternative ways to validate linking GitHub IDs and IDIRS:
+There are 2 alternative ways to validate linking GitHub IDs and IDIRS:

 1) The video below shows the process from start to finish.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-cfhUY_or8s?si=q0pjaxYd4FBhNZ0s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-2) If users **don't** have the "**Authenticate your account**" button on their dashboards, then authentication is complete.

-3) Another way to validate linking:
+2) Another way to validate linking:

     1) Go to your profile by clicking your avatar on the top right
     2) Click "Settings"